mitkonikov/SchoolNet/readme.md

 **Thanks to all the devs working on these amazing projects!**

-### Development
+## Development

-> Because of the latest developments, SchoolNet officially implemented an *SSL* protocol which is much more secure.
-For local development, all you need to do is revert back to the HTTP server protocol. *We are building a guide on how to do that properly.*

 If anyone wants to set up this server on their own computer, he can absolutely do it and here's how!
 We know that some of you might prefer Sublime, or Notepad++, or Visual Studio, but we **strongly** recommend **Visual Studio Code** as your main editor.
 It allows you to run multiple shell consoles inside the editor itself.
 Also, debugging Node.js app with Visual Studio Code is really easy!
 You can set breakpoints anywhere in the code!
 It's just beautiful!

+> You don't need to follow every step to develop the ZNAM platform.
+For exclusive development of the front-end of ZNAM you only need the first step to set up the repository and after that, the development of React is described [here](https://github.com/mitkonikov/SchoolNet/blob/master/znam/README.md).

 > **PAY ATTENTION**: The **API** for external games is not finished!
 You should **NOT** develop games for it, without contacting us!

-##### STEP 1: Download the repository
+### STEP 1: Download the repository

 If you already have the GitHub setup for Desktop and Visual Studio Code, just clone the repository.
 But if you don't have it, here's how to set it up.